crafty-monster/rocky/README.md

 If you are running a proper server 24/7 you will want to minimize downtime when getting latest patches.

-Install [Docker Compose](https://docs.docker.com/compose/install/) and then run your server using `docker-compose up --build` command.
+Install [Docker Compose](https://docs.docker.com/compose/install/) and then run your server as a daemon using `docker-compose up -d` command.

 ```sh
 # There is no need to download the rest of the codebase unless you are developing.